 - It’s Part of the Core Collection of Well Recorded Rock & Pop Albums

 Both sides are lively, dynamic, and tonally Right On The Money.
 The vocal clarity is excellent, allowing you to appreciate every last nuance of Joni’s performance.
 The bottom end is wonderful with punchy drums and lots of deep bass.
 The overall sound is smooth, sweet, rich, and full-bodied with a lovely, silky top end.

-It’s a TAS list Super Disc with many good qualities, but you’d never know it from the typically lean, bass-shy pressing.
+Wild Things Run Fast is a TAS list Super Disc with many good qualities, but you’d never know it from the typically lean, bass-shy pressing.
 Since this record can be a little cold sounding — it’s a modern recording after all — filling it out and warming it up a little is just what the doctor ordered.
-Our Hot Stamper pressings are rich and full-bodied with lovely warmth and presence.

 I absolutely love the album.
 I think it’s one of Joni’s best, one of her many masterpieces if I may be so bold.
 One is only supposed to be allotted one masterpiece, but considering all the stylistic changes she’s been through, Joni has clearly earned the right to have as many as she likes.
 I count at least three so far and perhaps there will be more coming down the road, although I very much doubt it.

-- More Tubey Magic, without which you have almost nothing.
+- The most Tubey Magic, without which you have almost nothing.
 CDs give you clean and clear.
 Only the best vintage vinyl pressings offer the kind of Tubey Magic that was on the tapes even as late as 1982

 - Tight, note-like, rich, full-bodied bass, with the correct amount of weight down low

 - Natural tonality in the midrange — with all the instruments having the correct timbre

 - Transparency and resolution, critical to hearing into the three-dimensional studio space